How to set up WordPress Contact Form 7

 File attachments: You can enable attachments for your contact form so that the visitor can send you files in the submitted email.
 More information can be found here.

-You can find more information about the contact form usage in the official documentation.
+You can find more information about the contact form usage in the Contact Form 7official documentation.
+There you will find details related to enabling reCAPTCHA, using placeholders, attachments, autoresponders, and more.